What is the Municipal Wastewater

 How does MCES determine each community’s share of the annual MWC?

 After we develop our annual operating budget, we allocate to each of our 109 customer communities a portion of the total regional municipal wastewater charge based on the volume of wastewater that we collect and treat from each community.
-For the 2018 operating budget, we calculate each communit
+For the 2018 operating budget, we calculated each communit

 What is influencing MCES’s budget and annual increases?